-- The traffic situation within the Estate and the surrounding area (between Pennant Hills Road, The Comenarra Parkway, Fox Valley Road and the Pacific Highway) has changed considerably since the original traffic studies were undertaken, including expansion of the hospital, school site opening (and expanding) and a number of other high density new developments in the area (notably along the Pacific Highway).
-The original traffic studies are being relied on for the predicted traffic counts, parking and vehicular movements in and around the site.
-Over 1000 additional units (within residential developments) have been approved within the Thornleigh and Wahroonga area, and major school, childcare and commercial developments also approved (see the attached spreadsheet), and it is therefore considered that the original traffic studies are no longer relevant.
-They should not be used as the basis for calculating traffic and parking requirements for the site or for analysing traffic impacts and a new traffic study should be required to be undertaken for the following detailed reasons: - The TTW TIA relies on traffic survey data from the previous TTPA traffic report which was collected in 2012 (now 6 years old).
-This traffic survey data is 'dated' and not reflective of current traffic conditions and background traffic growth that would have occurred during this period. - The TTW TIA does not show what the background traffic growth has occurred (from 2012 to 2017) along Fox Valley Road and Pacific Highway within the assessment.
-The cumulative impacts of current, planned and future developments in the area appear not to have been taken into consideration. - The TTW TIA does not assess the impacts on the following intersections which will be impacted by the proposed development: - Fox Valley Road and The Comenarra Parkway (this was assessed in TTPA but not the TTW report) - Fox Valley Road and Lucinda Avenue (not assessed in TTW report or TTPA report) - Fox Valley Road and Pacific Highway (not assessed in the TTW report and TTPA report) - The TTW TIA has traffic signal cycle times for Fox Valley Road and the New Access Road intersection ranging between 70-80 seconds without clear justification of why this is the case.
-These traffic signal cycle times appear low and will need to be checked with RMS. - The TTW analysis only examines the opening year of the proposed development.
-The analysis needs to examine at least the following scenarios in order to determine whether future upgrades may be required as a result of the proposed development: - Five years after opening year (without development) base line traffic - Five years after opening year (with development)
+• The traffic situation within the Estate and the surrounding area (between Pennant Hills Road, The Comenarra Parkway, Fox Valley Road and the Pacific Highway) has changed considerably since the original traffic studies were undertaken, including expansion of the hospital, school site opening (and expanding) and a number of other high density new developments in the area (notably along the Pacific Highway).
+The original traffic studies (collected in 2012 and now 6 years old) are being relied on for the predicted traffic counts, parking and vehicular movements in and around the site.
+Over 1000 additional units (within residential developments) have been approved within the Thornleigh and Wahroonga area, and major school, childcare and commercial developments also approved, and it is therefore considered that the original traffic studies are no longer relevant.
+They should not be used as the basis for calculating traffic and parking requirements for the site or for analysing traffic impacts and a new traffic study should be required to be undertaken.

-- The TTW TIA SIDRA traffic modelling has used pedestrian demand flows of • 53 per hour across all approaches using the TTPA report data collected back in 2012.
+- The pedestrian demand flows of 53 per hour across all approaches uses the TTPA report data collected back in 2012.
 There is no evidence provided within the TTW TIA report of the where the pedestrian demand flows have been derived from as the 2012 traffic survey data (from TTPA report) did not include pedestrian volumes.
 Since that time, the school has been approved, partially constructed and is operational and the hospital has undergone a major upgrade.
-Pedestrian volumes have increased substantially in around the site: the school currently has over 450 students (and will increase to over 800 students); the hospital has 550 beds, 2300 staff (including casuals), 1350 full time employees and a day surgery, clinic, day infusion centre, radiology, ultrasound, wound clinic, medical centre, Emergency, physiotherapy, visitors, contractors and volunteers; and the Wahroonga Church has a 1200 person capacity and the Fox Valley Community Centre has a 500 person capacity (also used as the Fox Valley Church on weekends). - The TTW TIA does not provide a drawing (or analysis) showing the key desire lines for pedestrians leaving and entering the development and within the development.
-The TTW TIA does not Illustrate how the desire lines will be met by existing and proposed facilities, particularly in regard to the adjacent school operations and activities and the implications that will arise from those activities. - The TTW TIA does not adequately address the location and design of all site access and exit roads provided, in particular the potential conflicts with pedestrian movements during school hours. - The TTW TIA does not show the Public Transport Accessibility Level of the proposed development and its accessibility to the public transport network, taking into account walk access time and service availability.
+Pedestrian volumes have increased substantially in around the site: the school currently has over 450 students (and will increase to over 800 students); the hospital has 550 beds, 2300 staff (including casuals), 1350 full time employees and a day surgery, clinic, day infusion centre, radiology, ultrasound, wound clinic, medical centre, Emergency, physiotherapy, visitors, contractors and volunteers; and the Wahroonga Church has a 1200 person capacity and the Fox Valley Community Centre has a 500 person capacity (also used as the Fox Valley Church on weekends). - The TTW TIA does not adequately address the location and design of all site access and exit roads provided, in particular the potential conflicts with pedestrian movements during school hours. - The TTW TIA does not show the Public Transport Accessibility Level of the proposed development and its accessibility to the public transport network, taking into account walk access time and service availability.
 It is noted that the site is NOT located within the vicinity of a railway station the only public transport available to and from the site is via bus services.
 As such, cars are heavily depended upon. - The TTW TIA does not address bicycle and pedestrian safety which is critical issue in the design of the proposed development to ensure that the internal circulation system and the external access points are designed for bicycle and pedestrian safety minimising bicycle/pedestrian conflicts with vehicles particularly during school hours. - The proposal intends for the insertion of a new clause A2(1)(e) (pg 11 Planning Study).
 The RMS has not agreed to any changes to the Deed of Agreement as evidenced by its submission to MP07 0166 MOD6.
 It is therefore considered that such a clause cannot be included until the appropriate investigations are made.